BiologicalRecordsCentre/recorder-feedback-content/README.md

 The rendered html items are saved in a folder `renders/[batch_id]` where you have set a batch identifier.
 The folder contains html files for each recipient and a `.csv` with columns for each file name and the identifier.

-## Development process
+## Development Process

-### Ask youself "why?": identify your need for recorder feedback

-First, it is important to determine why do we need to send recorder feedback.
-Some example motivations include:

- * To encourage more recording in general
- * To encourage a specific type of recording
- * Targeted recording in space/time/taxonomy

-Every design/coding decision should point back to this core motivation.
+The development process for creating informative feedback for biological recorders involves several key stages to ensure the effectiveness and relevance of the generated feedback.
+Follow these steps to streamline the development process:

+### 1. Define Feedback Objectives
+Begin by clearly defining the objectives and motivations behind providing feedback to biological recorders.
+Consider the following questions:

+ * What specific goals do you aim to achieve with the feedback?
+ * Who are the target recipients of the feedback, and what are their needs and preferences?
+ * How will the feedback contribute to improving data quality and engagement?

+Ensure that every design and coding decision aligns with the core motivations identified in this stage.

-### Conceptualisation
+### 2. Conceptualization

-Before coding anything think about what feedback you want to send to recorder, what might it look like, what sort of visuals/text content might you need?
+Before diving into coding, take the time to conceptualize the feedback content and format.
+Consider the following aspects:

+ * What types of feedback will be most impactful for the target audience?
+ * What visual and textual content will be included in the feedback?
+ * How can you effectively communicate the value of the feedback to the recorders?

+Brainstorm ideas and outline the structure of the feedback to guide the development process.

-### Computational requirements
+### 3. Determine Computational Requirements

-What computations do you need to do in order to produce the feedback items.
-For example do you need to calculate metrics (e.g. averages) from the background data to compare the user data to?
-Develop these computations and write scripts in the `R/computations` folder.
+Identify the computational tasks required to generate the feedback items.
+This may involve:

+ * Calculating metrics or statistics from the background data for comparison.
+ * Processing and formatting the input data to generate user-specific feedback.
+ * Developing scripts for data manipulation, visualization, and analysis.

+Create scripts for these computations and organize them in the designated R/computations folder.

-### Design content and format email template
+### 4. Design Email Template
+Develop the email template using R Markdown to present the feedback in a visually appealing and informative manner.
+Consider the following elements:

+ * Incorporate user-specific data and computed metrics using parameterized R Markdown.
+ * Use R packages such as dplyr for data manipulation and ggplot2 for data visualization.
+ * Ensure that the template adheres to best practices for email rendering and readability.

-Produce your R markdown and save it in the `templates` folder.
-Use `example.Rmd` for inspiration.
-Adapt the `basic_template.html` in templates_html folder in case you want to ajust the look and feel of the emails.
+Adapt the provided example.Rmd and basic_template.html as needed to customize the look and feel of the emails.

-### Test it out
+### 5. Testing and Iteration

-Generate some emails using simulated or real data.
+Generate test emails using simulated or real data to evaluate the effectiveness of the feedback generation process.
+Consider the following aspects during testing:

+ * Verify the accuracy and relevance of the generated feedback.
+ * Assess the visual appeal and readability of the email template.
+ * Solicit feedback from stakeholders or test users for further improvements.

+Iterate on the design and content of the feedback based on testing results and user feedback to ensure that it meets the desired objectives.

+By following these structured steps, you can systematically develop informative feedback for biological recorders, ultimately improving data quality and engagement within the community.

 ## Getting started

-Fork the repository
+### Fork the repository

+Start by forking the Recorder Feedback repository on GitHub.
+This will create a copy of the project under your GitHub account, allowing you to make changes and contributions without affecting the original repository.

 ![image](https://github.com/BiologicalRecordsCentre/recorder-feedback/assets/17750766/dc4941bb-eff5-470e-8acd-cba16cddad4f)

-Clone the your fork locally
+### Clone the repo locally

+Clone your forked repository to your local machine using Git.
+Open a terminal or command prompt and execute the following command:

 ```
 git clone https://github.com/your-github-username/recorder-feedback.git`
 ```

-Now in R (using your prefered R IDE) install requirements in R using renv
+Clone your forked repository to your local machine using Git.
+Open a terminal or command prompt and execute the following command:

+### Install required packages using {renv}

+Navigate to the project directory and install the necessary R packages using the renv package manager.
+Open R or RStudio and execute the following commands:

 ```
 install.packages(c("renv"))
 renv::restore()
 ```

+This will ensure that you have all the required packages installed and ready to use for generating feedback.

-Generate some test data
+### Generate test data

+Run the provided script generate_test_data.R to generate test data for email rendering.
+Execute the following command in R or RStudio:

 ```
 source("R/generate_test_data.R")
 ```

+This script will create sample data that you can use to test the email generation process.

-Run the targets pipeline
+### Run the targets pipeline

+Execute the targets pipeline to generate feedback emails based on the test data.
+Run the following command in R or RStudio:

 ```
 targets::tar_make()
 ```

-View the 5 of renders you have just produced
+This will trigger the email generation process based on the specified computations and template.

+### View generated emails

+Once the targets pipeline has completed, you can view the generated email renders.
+Execute the following command in R or RStudio:

 ```
 source("R/view_renders.R")
 view_renders(batch_id="test_001",5)
 ```

+Replace "test_001" with the batch identifier you set, and n with the number of renders you want to view.

+### Customize Feedback Items

-Now you've got it set up with the example email, edit the template and other scripts to generate your desired personalised feedback items.
+Now that you have the project set up and have generated test feedback, you can customize the email template and scripts to generate personalized feedback items according to your specific requirements.
+Edit the template (example.Rmd) and other scripts as needed to tailor the feedback content and format.

+By following these steps, you can quickly set up the project environment and start generating informative feedback for biological recorders.